WojciechMigda/static-string-hash/README.md

 m := 5
 n := 0x52dce729
 I haven't evaluated whether this set makes sense, so use it at your own risk...
+The finalizer part was taken entirely from murmurhash3-128.